Esshahn/pyscraper/README.md

 ```

 # pyscraper
-A python script scraping product websites on Amazon that will send you an email if a defined price is reached.
+Python scripts scraping product websites that will send you an email if a defined price is reached.
+Currently supporting Amazon and the Nintendo Store.

 based on https://www.youtube.com/watch?v=Bg9r_yLk7VY
 and adapted by Ingo Hinterding